 · Severe nausea

 · And more

 How Can I Get Approved for Long-Term Disability Benefits?

 If you want to get approved for disability payments, you must submit documents that include medical documents describing your symptoms, any lab findings regarding your condition, previous treatment programs and other supporting documentation.

 The SSA may also require that you visit with their own doctors to determine your current health status.
 Many people find that their initial application for SSA benefits is denied for failing to meet certain criteria, so it is important to seek legal counsel to help guide you through the appeals process.

 Interested in applying for disability payments but unsure of where to start?
-With the help of an experienced attorney, you can make sure that you understand the process completely and that your paperwork is completed >on time.
+With the help of an experienced representative, you can make sure that you understand the process completely and that your paperwork is completed >on time.
 Contact the team at London Disability today for more information.